Wednesday, May 2, 2012

 This week-end, I was in prime form with a happy meeting of two worlds– plants and children.
 We had a special Mother's Day event, the greenhouse was filled up with little ones planting flowers for the occasion.
 I love working with the little ones.
 Co-workers and friends always encourage me, "Emily-- you have a great way with kids!"

-I appreciate that feedback– but I also have to laugh.
+I appreciate that feedback– but little do they know.

 Let me take you back to my first job as nanny.
 It was with a large family, boys making the majority.
 Getting to know each kid– their different temperaments (and tempers)– it was wonderful, and challenging.
 I had some unforgettable experiences.
 Here is one of the first.